totalspectrum/proplazyk/Readme.md

 It would be interesting to try change the I/O model of Lazy K for the Propeller.
 In principle any Propeller program could be considered a function that takes as input time and pin state and produces an output pin state.

 Extending Lazier to take advantage of the Propeller specific features (like numbers) might be useful.

+The actual runtime system is quite small, but (as presently coded) doesn't fit in COG memory.
+With some re-arrangement and/or re-coding in assembly we might be able to do that.
+The garbage collector is about 600 bytes; that could go in a COG of its own.
+The remaining code is about 3K in C, so with care it might just fit in the 2K of COG RAM.
+That would speed things up quite a bit.